-Payment disputes within and between federal and provincial or territorial governments over services for First Nations children are common.
-First Nations children are frequently left waiting for services they desperately need, or are denied services that are available to other children.
-This includes, but is not limited to, services in education, health, early childhood services, recreation, and culture and language.
-Even when there is no jurisdictional dispute, First Nations children often face a lack of culturally appropriate services that fully meet their needs.
-Jordan's Principle is a legal requirement that provides access to services for First Nations children in need and ensures that the government of first contact pays for the services without delay.
+Payment disputes within and between federal and provincial or territorial governments over services and supports for First Nations children are common.
+First Nations children are frequently left waiting for supports they desperately need, or are denied supports that are available to other children.
+This includes, but is not limited to, supports in education, health, early childhood services, recreation, and culture and language.
+Even when there is no jurisdictional dispute, First Nations children often face a lack of culturally appropriate supports that fully meet their needs.
+Jordan's Principle is a legal requirement that provides access to supports for First Nations children in need and ensures that the government of first contact pays for the supports without delay.